Get

 How to Stop Your Cat’s Sneezing

 If it’s due to a certain smell or odor, you can switch out which chemicals you use around the house.
-You should be able to find a variety of cat-friendly products that are both effective and unlikely to offend.
+You should be able to find a variety of cat-friendly products that are both effective and unlikely to offend and that generally minimize the use of cleaners in the area your cat visits most.

 You may want to check your cat’s litter box too.
 Some litters produce more dust than others, and your cat might be inhaling specks of dirt every time they use the bathroom.
 If you notice them sneezing after using the box, a change in litter might be in order.

 Beyond that, you should try to stay on top of your cat’s health as best you can.
-Make sure they get all necessary vaccines on time, and don’t be afraid to take them to the vet if you think that the sneezing is the sign of something serious.
-It’s better to be wrong than to have a potentially deadly issue go unaddressed.
+Make sure they get all necessary vaccines on time, and don’t be afraid to take them to the vet if you think that the sneezing is a sign of something serious.
+It’s better to be wrong than to have a potentially serious or worsening health issue go unaddressed.

-All cats sneeze at one time or another, and it’s usually nothing to worry about.
-With a little bit of amateur detective work, you should be able to pinpoint the cause of the sneezing and take action to address it.
+All cats sneeze at one time or another, and in many cases, it’s nothing to worry about.
+However, if it persists or becomes frequent, and with a little bit of amateur detective work with the help of your veterinarian, you should be able to pinpoint the cause of the sneezing and take action to address it.

 Featured Image Credit: ZlataMarka, Shutterstock